Tsarpf/procgen/README.md

 - On my Ubuntu when I tried years ago, I installed `freeglut3 freeglut3-dev xorg-dev libglu1-mesa-dev` and it seemed to find the required OpenGL headers and work.

 Uses structured bindings so you need C++17.

+# Keys
+Camera:
+- w/a/s/d to move camera
+- arrow keys to turn camera
+- `f` to toggle between wireframe on/off (as the lighting is quite elementary)

 # Background
 Working on comprehending and possibly in the future extending various (dual) contouring methods.